ucam-department-of-psychiatry/camcops/documentation/source/server/server_troubleshooting.rst

     SHOW TABLE STATUS;
     SHOW FULL COLUMNS FROM patient;

 So you have to go through all tables.
-To automate this [#f8]_, execute the following command to generate all the necessary SQL:
+To automate this [#changecollation]_, execute the following command to generate all the necessary SQL:

 .. code-block:: sql